Ealing Common tube station: The station today

 There is a shop/kiosk available at times in the station booking hall area.
 Many trains leaving Ealing Common Depot enter service here.
 This is usually in the early morning, and in the westbound direction (towards Ealing Broadway Station).

 Although it is possible for trains to enter the depot directly from platform one (the westbound platform), this rarely happens except for a few empty trains after the station is closed at night.
 However, at times of disruption it is possible for trains to arrive on platform one and, empty of passengers, then it would have to shunt forward in order to reverse and enter the depot.
 The train would then stable, or reverse into platform two in order to re-enter service and continue eastbound.

 To the east of platform two, there are two siding roads.
 Those stop approximately halfway along the adjacent main-line road.
 They are separated from the platforms by a cement wall (behind which viewing is possible) and a wooden locked door from the platform.
 These roads are not connected directly to the main line, but to Ealing Common Depot and are used for shunting and reversing trains within the depot.

 Services

-District Line
+District line

+On the Ealing Broadway branch of the District line, Ealing Common station is between Ealing Broadway to the west and Acton Town to the east.